Pershore: Plum Festival

 The Pershore Plum Festival is held in August to celebrate the local tradition of growing plums including the local varieties Pershore Purple, Pershore Yellow Egg Plum and Pershore Emblem.
 Activities include crowning the plum princess, a family fun run, plum themed art exhibition and the Plum Fayre.
 There is also a classic car rally and nearby Worcester Racecourse revived The Land O'Plums Chase from 72 years ago.
 The festival won the Best Tourism Event and Festival in the Worcestershire Welcome Awards 2011.

+Pershore Carnival

+Every year on Spring bank holiday there is a carnival in Pershore with Floats and Stalls.
+The carnival features many rides and stalls such as hook a duck and bouncy castles.
+The carnival also features many local charity stalls, ranging from well known charities such as the RNLI and Blue Cross to more local charities like Evesham Adventure Playground.
+One of the main events of the carnival is an annual duck race held at the Rivers Centre where many rubber ducks are sent down the River Avon.